B.S. at Russell Sage College and The Sage College of Albany

-Students completing SCA PE program should consider continuing at Sage to complete and acquire a master's degree in School Health Education (requiring a student teaching experience).
-This degree fulfills the master's requirement as part of professional certification from NYS Education Department.
+Students completing PE program should consider continuing at Sage to complete and acquire a master’s degree in School Health Education (requiring a student teaching experience).
+This degree fulfills the master’s requirement as part of professional certification from The New York State Education Department.
 Students must complete the application process, have a minimum GPA of 3.0, and be recommended by their advisor to enter the 4+1.

 Undergraduate physical education majors may take up to four graduate courses in School Health Education as part of their undergraduate course load.
 Following this path the Master of Science in School Health Education can be completed in one calendar year upon successful completion of the Bachelor of Science in Physical Education.
 Graduate classes are offered in the evenings, weekends, and online!

 Contact Dr. John Pelizza for more information at email@example.com.